Missing Data in Signal Processing and Machine Learning: Models, Methods and Modern Approaches: Missing data imputation

+\textit{Low-rank matrix completion} addresses the recovery of a matrix $\Xb$ from partial observations $\Yb = \Mb \odot \Xb$ under the assumption of low-rank structure.
+The ideal problem is:

-i.e., to find a matrix $\Xb$ with the minimal rank such that $\Mb \odot \Xb = \Yb$ is satisfied.
-This non-convex problem is intractable due to the rank constraint, which makes it in general NP-hard.
-Instead of enforcing a rank constraint, problem~\eqref{eq:exact_completion} can be relaxed by minimizing the nuclear norm, which yields a tractable formulation, as proposed in \cite{mazumder2010}:
+This non-convex problem is intractable due to the non-convex rank constraint, which makes it in general NP-hard.
+A standard convex relaxation replaces the rank constraint with the nuclear norm, fitting the general framework in~\eqref{eq:X_imputation}, with fidelity term given in \eqref{eq:fidelity_term} and:

+where $\|\Xb\|_*$ denotes the nuclear norm (sum of singular values).
+The absence of a smoothness term reflects the assumption that the data matrix itself, through its low-rank structure, contains sufficient organization.
+This formulation is widely used in recommendation systems, sensor array processing, and other applications where observations lie approximately in a low-dimensional subspace.